Ragarnoky/t0astergiveaway/README.md

 \
 Special thanks to: Epic Gamers Department of the Toaster Foundation, Salman Mamu, my epic friend Eila, and Toasterman
 \
-Funded by the Toaster Foundation of Memeland
+Funded by the Toaster Foundation of Funeica

-notice: repo moved to VcXZakriya/zakriya.xyz

-haha epic